 Results and Discussion

 The Black-necked Grebe was identified based on its greyish overall appearance, blackish cap, red eyes, and distinct body shape.
 It differs from the smaller Little Grebe (Tachybaptus ruficollis), which has a rounder forehead, and the larger Great Crested Grebe (Podiceps cristatus), which has a sloping forehead and a head crest.
 The Black-necked Grebe is a rare winter visitor to western Maharashtra Prasad (2004) and an uncommon winter visitor to Gujarat, primarily in Charakala, with scattered records from Saurashtra, Kachchh Ganpule (2016), Bharuch district in South Gujarat Patel (2018), Nasik in Maharashtra Raha et al. (2005), and Hokersar wetland in Jammu and Kashmir Sofi et al. (2023).
 The absence of prior records in Chhattisgarh suggests this could be a vagrant occurrence or an indication of an underexplored migratory pathway.
 The Black-necked Grebe is vulnerable due to its dependence on stable saline lakes for feeding O’Donnell et al. (1997), with notable concentrations reported at Fateh Sagar Lake- 1000 individuals, Rajasthan Perennou et al. (1994);O’Donnel et al. (1997) and Charakala, Gujarat- 1405 individuals Jadhav et al. (2003).
-Previous bird studies by Naidu et al. (2021) Arjun et al. (2023) and Vishwakarma et al. (2021) at Kopra dam, along with a search on Google Scholar and ResearchGate, revealed no recorded occurrence of this species in Chhattisgarh.
+Previous bird studies by Naidu et al. (2021) Arjun et al. (2023) and Vishwakarma et al. (2021) at Kopra dam, the literature review revealed no recorded occurrence of this species in Chhattisgarh.
 This sighting emphasizes the importance of Kopra Dam as a potential stopover site for migratory waterbirds.

 Conclusion